lbohdanl/bootstrap-eks/README.md

 # bootstrap-eks
-Deploy EKS cluster &amp; all needed infra
+Deploy EKS cluster with Cilium as CNI provider.